markhoward02/resume/resume.md

 - Developed automated UI testing using Azure DevOps, Selenium, and SauceLabs.
 - Designed a SQL Data Warehouse and ETL processes to move data from Mongo to a star-schema model, utilizing message queues and incremental refresh.
 - Embedded Tableau for report viewing and authoring, automated Tableau setup and reporting with Python.
-- Created a SQL Data Warehouse and ETL processes for 911 call data, supporting law enforcement analysis.
-- Integrated with Office 365 Power Automate to enable extended functionality with other services.

 **Environment:** Node, Express, TypeScript, React, React Native, MobX, C#, SQL Server, Tableau, Python, Azure Data Factory.